vitthal-inani/EAD/README.md

 - [ReactJS] - HTML enhanced for web apps (as given in client)
 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework (given in server)
 - [Azure] - Backend Deployed for auto scaling
+- [MongoDB] - NOSQL databse for vertical scaling

 Install the dependencies and devDependencies and start the server.